Defensive Sprays For Women's Self-Defense

-We offer free training in the use of pepper spray (and other defensive sprays), as part of our regular classes on a Saturday morning.
-To seem when the next pepper spray class is, please use the online booking calendar, which can be accessed by clicking here
+We offer free training in the use of pepper spray (and other defensive sprays), as part of our regular 10 AM classes on a Saturday morning.
+To see when the next pepper spray class is, please click here

 The law in Massachusetts changed in 2015, to allow persons over the age of 18, to purchase and carry pepper and other defensive sprays, without having to have an FID card (Firearm Identification Card).
 This gives women over the age of 18, the opportunity to carry pepper spray without having to go through an application process, or complete any paperwork.
 This article, aims to explain how, where and when the use of pepper spray is appropriate and effective, along with situations where it is probably not applicable to use.
 This article will also explain the different types of spray, and the pros and cons of each - and in what situations one type may be more effective than another.